hjgode/phpSANE/README.md

 * The pnm output of the scanimage command for the brother is corrupted.
 I added a pipe into pamfixtrunc in the cmd used to generate files or preview (scan.php)

-* changed config.php to meet the scanners featutres.
+* changed config.php to meet the scanners features.
 I.e. the lowest res supported is 100 and not 75.

-* although scanimage says the scanner supports brightness and contrast, I did not fix these parts.
+* although scanimage says the scanner supports brightness and contrast, phpSane was unable to read the correct values.
+I hardcoded  brightness and contrast default, min and max values (0,-50, 50).

 ## brother-mfc-235c-usb-scanner.ini